bjlkeng/bjlkeng.github.io/source/posts/variational-autoencoders.rst

       :alt: Visualization of mapping between a uniform distribution and an exponential one (source: Wikipedia)
       :align: center

       Figure 1: The :math:`y` axis is our uniform random distribution and the :math:`x` axis is our exponentially distributed number.
 You can see for each point on the :math:`y` axis, we can map it to a point on the :math:`x` axis.
-Even though :math:`y` is distributed uniformally, their mapping is concentrated on values closer to :math:`0` on the :math:`x` axis, matching an exponential distribution (source: Wikipedia).
+Even though :math:`y` is distributed uniformly, their mapping is concentrated on values closer to :math:`0` on the :math:`x` axis, matching an exponential distribution (source: Wikipedia).

     **Extensions**